 One is that drunk driving continues to drop.
 But drugged driving is rapidly rising.
 One reason may be that it’s much easier to be arrested for DUI than for drugged driving.

 II.
 Drugged Driving

 III.
 Reduce Risk of Arrest

 Both drunk and drugged driving are commonly viewed as impaired driving.
-Of course, drunk driving usually is impaired driving.
-However, a substantial proportion of alcoholics show no clinical signs of impairment while legally intoxicated.
+Of course, drunk driving is usually impaired driving.
+Yet a number of alcoholics show no signs of impairment while legally intoxicated.
 That is, with a blood alcohol concentration (BAC) of 0.08% or even much higher.

 On the other hand, some drivers are impaired with a BAC below 0.08%.
 That’s why they can be arrested in many states for drunk driving even with a legal BAC.
 And that’s logical.
 But the law says that a BAC of 0.08% or higher is per se illegal.
 That is, that it is in and of itself illegal.
 It presumes and arbitrarily creates illegality.
-Therefore, evidence that the driver was not impaired is completely irrelevant.
+So evidence that the driver was not impaired is not admitted in court..

 At the recommendation of the American Medical Association, the illegal BAC was set at 0.15%.
 Decades later it was lowered to 0.10.
 It was the reduced to 0.08%.
 And Utah reduced it in that state to 0.05%.

 Driving drugged is a lot more complicated.
 Alcohol is alcohol.
 In fact, the amount of pure alcohol is equivalent in standard drinks of beer, wine, and spirits (liquor).
 It’s six-tents of one ounce.

 But there are dozens of drugs.
 Some are prescription drugs.
 Others are illegal.
 Many can impair driving ability.
 Some can improve it.
 A positive drug can often neutralize a negative one.
 And none can have any effect at low enough amounts.